dragoman3/DrugLibrary/Hydromorphone.md

 ## Contraindications [^1][^2]
 - Hypersensitivity to hydromorphone or any of its components.
 - Severe respiratory depression without resuscitative equipment or monitoring.
-- Acute or severe bronchial asthma in an unmonitored setting or without resuscitative equipment.

 ## Complications [^1][^2][^3]
 - Respiratory depression, which can be severe and life-threatening, especially in opioid-naive patients.